Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of singers; Recorded: 1960

-decides for her brother instead of for the beloved one acted in accordance with the rules of her society.
-These rules made it possible for brother to have over his sister, if she became a widow, and over her children, complete authority (avunculate) and even to choose her a new husband.
-According to the norms of that time blood relationship was stronger than the relationship established by feelings, for the girl knows that the brother is irreplaceable It is interesting that despite the sad story the refrain is vivid and gay.
+This type of song shows us traces of mediaeval legal norms that are contained within the song.
+The girl, who makes a decision for her brother instead of for the beloved one, acted in accordance with the rules of her society.
+These rules made it possible for the brother to have over his sister, if she became a widow, and over her children, complete authority (avunculate) and even to choose a new husband for her.
+According to the norms of that time, blood relationships were stronger than a relationship established by feelings, for the girl knows that a brother is irreplaceable.
+It is interesting that despite the sad story the refrain is vivid and gay.

 SLP IV, s.No.
 221/140